Avatar

 Quickly discover relevant content by filtering publications.

-Nonresponse analysis in a longitudinal smartphone-based travel study
+Predicting trip purpose in a smartphone‐based travel survey

 Contact